The Dick Van Dyke Show: Home media

 Image Entertainment has released all five seasons of The Dick Van Dyke Show on DVD in Region 1.
-Season sets were released between October 2003 – June 2004.
+Season sets were released between October 2003 and June 2004.
 Also, on May 24, 2005, Image Entertainment repackaged the discs from the individual season sets into a complete series box set.
 On Blu-ray, the complete series, remastered in high definition, was released on November 13, 2012.

 In Region 2, Revelation Films has released the first two seasons on DVD in the UK.

 In Region 4, Umbrella Entertainment has released the first three seasons on DVD in Australia.

 Following the well-received colorizations of I Love Lucy in the US, two episodes, "That’s My Boy" and "Coast to Coast Big Mouth", were computer colorized by West Wing Studios in 2016 and broadcast by CBS.
 They were later released on DVD and Blu-ray by CBS Home Entertainment as The Dick Van Dyke Show: Now in Living Color!

 Six episodes of the series, all from the second season, are believed to have lapsed into the public domain and have been released by numerous discount distributors.
 There also seems to be no original record of copyright for episodes 33–62, which were released in 1962 and 1963.
 This does not preclude their creators from claiming royalties for them.
 CBS policy has generally been to claim indirect copyright on such episodes by claiming them as derivative works of earlier episodes that were copyrighted.